 Some ways to do this include:

-• Making sure schools are accountable to and shoulder the burden of ensuring the quality of accommodations and services stated in Individualized Educational Programs (IEPs) or 504 plans, which are pillars of access and inclusion for students with disabilities.
+• Holding schools accountable to students and families by ensuring the quality of accommodations and services stated in Individualized Educational Programs (IEPs) or 504 plans, which are pillars of access and inclusion for students with disabilities.

 2024 Supplemental Budget Special Education Highlights (PDF)